irudnyts/irudnyts.github.io/_posts/2019-12-03-managing-dependencies-in-packages.md

 I was sure that there exists a common workflow to do it.
 After a minute of extensive research, I found out that CRAN policy explains it quite vaguely.
 Further, there were three Stackoverflow questions about it (see below in References).
 The answer that I found was quite satisfactory: Dirk Eddelbuettel proposes to list the package in `Sugests:` and specify the additional repository in special free-form filed `Additional_repositories:`.
 He also suggests using `drat` package to create CRAN-like R packages repository, which from my view is a bit overkill.
 So my solution would be to list the name of the package in `Suggests:` and mention the link to its GitHub repo (almost surely the source is stored on GitHub) in `Additional_repositories:`.

+**Update:** As it was kindly pointed out by Sébastien Rochette, `devtools` supports a `Remotes:` field exactly for that purpose.
+Simply specify the repos in the format `username/reponame` separated by commas (one can also add the type of the source if it is not GitHub, e.g., `gitlab::username/reponame`).
+And that is it.

 That would be the nice end of the story but how would you let know the end-user that you need this package to be pre-installed?
 The workaround I found is to rise a message from the function, where this dependence is used and ask the user to install it, for example:

 ```r